tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Because `MultiRecord` `Measures` return only a single value, they are often paired with reporting or visualization outside of the Framework (e.g., spreadsheets, dashboards, or issue lists) that link summary counts back to the specific records needing attention.

+See also: [Phases: Pre-Amendment, Amendment, Post-Amendment](../guide/implementers/index.md#641-phases-pre-amendment-amendment-post-amendment-normative) in the implementers guide for a discussion of "pre-amendment" and "post-amendment" phases in a `Quality Control` workflow.

 #### 8.1.3.1 Contrast with Quality Assurance.

 In contrast, in `Quality Assurance`, the focus is on filtering records based on `SingleRecord` Test outcomes.
 The mechanism for this in the Fitness for Use Framework is to define a `MultiRecord` `Measure` that returns `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`.
-This `MultiRecord` `Measure` can be used as a completeness condition;  A `Quality Assurance` workflow may filter records until the remaining dataset satisfies that condition (the `Measure` returns `COMPLETE`).
+This `MultiRecord` `Measure` can be used as a completeness condition.
+A `Quality Assurance` workflow may filter records until the remaining dataset satisfies that condition (the `Measure` returns `COMPLETE`).
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the (filtered) dataset is fit for use with respect to the selected `Use Case`.
 Alternately, remediation could be applied (as in applying `Amendments` to fix problems identified by `Validations`) and filtering such that the `MultiRecord` `Measures` return `COMPLETE`, at which point the dataset is fit for use with respect to the selected `Use Case`.
 BDQ does not specify a workflow, it fundamentally supports the representation of completeness conditions via `MultiRecord` `Measures`, and it is up to implementers to decide how to use those `Measures` in a workflow, whether for `Quality Control` or `Quality Assurance`.
 BDQ defines how to represent `Quality Assurance` conditions and outcomes.
 A filtering or remediation strategy is outside the scope of BDQ and would be up to an implementation.

 A related pattern occurs at the `SingleRecord` level: when fitness depends on a user-defined analytical threshold rather than a single universal rule, a `SingleRecord` `Measure` may return a numeric metric that consumers interpret relative to their `Use Case`.
 For example, [MEASURE_EVENTDATE_DURATIONINSECONDS](../terms/bdqtest/index.md#MEASURE_EVENTDATE_DURATIONINSECONDS) returns the duration (in seconds) of the time interval represented by `dwc:eventDate`; consumers can then apply a threshold (e.g., “duration ≤ 86401 seconds” for day-level precision) to decide whether an individual `SingleRecord` has sufficient temporal precision for their `Use Case`.